-You can also apply for a grant as an advance of your Economic Injury Disaster Loan three days after you submit your EIDL application.
-Previously all businesses could receive $10,000.
-But now the SBA is offering $1,000 per employee you had on staff as of January 31, 2020, up to $10,000.
+Previously, you could also apply for a grant as an advance of your Economic Injury Disaster Loan three days after you submitted your EIDL application.
+While the grants were slated to remain open until December 31, 2020, the SBA has closed grant applications as of July 11.

 SBA emergency rulemaking authority created